 Digital archive 1979 – 2011 (number 15 – 53)

 GAGL was a working papers series in English and German on the subject of Germanic linguistics, founded by Werner Abraham, and published by the University of Groningen between 1972 and 2011.

 This presentation series of the Lutje (Gronings voor 'little') Psychiatric-Legal Society contains articles about themes on the border between justice and mental health care.

-The Tijdschrift voor Genderstudies (Journal for Gender Studies) is the forum for the academic problematization of gender in relation to other forms of discrimination and exclusion such as ethnicity, sexual orientation, class or age.
-The journal publishes articles on gender issues from all relevant disciplines that make an academic contribution to the debate about gender and intersectionality in the Netherlands and Flanders.
-The journal is an interdisciplinary medium at the crossroads of the humanities, social, cultural, health and natural sciences.
-It appears quarterly and contains academic articles as well as interviews, book reviews, discussion files and opinions in Dutch and English.
-The archive includes all volumes of the Tijdschrift voor Vrouwenstudies between 1980 and 1997 and the publicly accessible volumes of the Tijdschrift voor Genderstudies from 1998-2012.
+Tijdschrift voor Genderstudies is the forum for the academic problematization of gender in relation to other forms of discrimination and exclusion such as ethnicity, sexual orientation, class or age.
+It contains academic articles, interviews, book reviews, discussion files and opinions in Dutch and English.
+The archive includes all volumes between 1980-1997 of the Tijdschrift voor Vrouwenstudies and volumes 1998-2012 of the Tijdschrift voor Genderstudies.

 Timing & Time Perception Reviews is the premier outlet for integrative and multidisciplinary reviews on timing and time perception, broadly defined.

-The academic film magazine 'Versus' guided and co-defined the first developments of film science as an academic discipline in the Netherlands and Flanders from the late seventies until the nineties.
+Versus guided and co-defined the first developments of film science as an academic discipline in the Netherlands and Flanders from the seventies until the nineties.
 The journal was created by the first department of Film Studies in the Netherlands (Film and Performing Arts, Catholic University Nijmegen).